mthenw/frontail/README.md

-      -c, --certificate <cert.pem>  Certificate for HTTPS, option works only along with -k option --pid-path <path>             if run as daemon file that will store the process id, default /var/run/frontail.pid --log-path <path>             if run as daemon file that will be used as a log, default /dev/null --ui-hide-topbar              hide topbar (log file name and search box) --ui-no-indent                don't indent log lines
+      -c, --certificate <cert.pem>  Certificate for HTTPS, option works only along with -k option --pid-path <path>             if run as daemon file that will store the process id, default /var/run/frontail.pid --log-path <path>             if run as daemon file that will be used as a log, default /dev/null --url-path <path>             URL path for the browser application, default / --ui-hide-topbar              hide topbar (log file name and search box) --ui-no-indent                don't indent log lines
       --ui-highlight                highlight words or lines if defined string found in logs, default preset